ros2/rmw_fastrtps/rmw_fastrtps_shared_cpp/QUALITY_DECLARATION.md

 [here](https://ci.ros2.org/job/ci_linux_coverage/lastSuccessfulBuild/cobertura/src_ros2_rmw_fastrtps_rmw_fastrtps_shared_cpp_src_types/).

 This package claims to meet the coverage requirements for the current quality level, even though it doesn't have 95% line coverage.
-The justification is that the only uncovered lines have to do with system resource exhaustion and Fast-DDS internal failure.
+The justification is that the only uncovered lines have to do with system resource exhaustion and Fast DDS internal failure.

 A summary of how these statistics are calculated can be found in the [ROS 2 On-boarding guide](https://index.ros.org/doc/ros2/Contributing/ROS-2-On-boarding-Guide/#note-on-coverage-runs).